Mobile Respirator Fit Testing Services

-An estimated 1 in 10 people will become sick due to respiratory hazards encountered in the workplace annually, according to The American Journal of Respiratory Care and Medicine.
+An estimated 1 in 10 people will become sick due to respiratory hazards encountered in the workplace annually (American Journal of Respiratory Care and Medicine).
 Ensure your employee health and regulatory compliance with respirator fit testing services from Examinetics.

 Build a respiratory protection program ideal for your company with premium features from Examinetics:

 - A fleet of more than 130 mobile units that come direct to your job site

 - Nationwide onsite testing in the contiguous United States

 - Flexible scheduling options based on your work shifts

 - Expert occupational health specialists and in-house nurses

 - Full suite of offerings including respirator fit and respirator medical clearance evaluations